Mohammed-basel/e-commerce/README.md

 # E-Commerce Website - React-based Front-End

-Welcome to the repository for our comprehensive E-Commerce website's front-end, developed using React, HTML, JavaScript, Bootstrap, and CSS.
+Welcome to the repository for my comprehensive E-Commerce website's front-end, developed using React, HTML, JavaScript, Bootstrap, and CSS.
 This project encompasses a rich set of features to provide users with a seamless online shopping experience.

 ## Key Features: